Manoj-2702/SimpleRag/README.md

 - <b>Customizable Parameters</b>: Adjust LLM parameters such as temperature, max tokens, and top-k selection for fine-tuning the response generation.

+## Accuracy
+The metrics used for testing the following RAG Model is RAGA which is used by ATHINA AI.
+This model evalutes the precision to which the answer is given.

 ## Installation
 To get started, follow these steps: